semanticist21/query-key-chain/README.md

 // list, detail, details works in the same way. queryClient.invalidateQueries(boardKeys.lists());

-// this will invalidate 'doSome' action query key. queryClient.invalidateQueries(boardKeys.base.actions());
+// this will invalidate 'doSome' query key. queryClient.invalidateQueries(boardKeys.base.actions());

 ```

 Or you can use `queryChain` for simplicity.